Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets

-The paper is structured as follows.
-We first provide a brief overview of the methodology and outputs of \persistend.
-We then illustrate \persistend's capabilities on a kidney disease data set - we showcase some types of spatial structure detected by \persistend, and we use the spatial structure quantification provided by \persist to highlight genes that show spatial differences in expression between Acute Kidney Injury and Chronic Kidney Disease samples \cite{kpmp_paper}.
-Next we use \persist to analyse a myocardial infarction data set \cite{cardiac_paper}, and finally we show how \persist can be used to analyse a spatial metabolomics sample, illustrating how \persistend's methodology can be extended to other spatial `omics modalities.

-We present \persist as an exploratory tool.
-That is, given spatial transcriptomics data on a large number of genes, a practitioner can use \persist to triage the data down to a smaller number of genes which, for example, display notable spatial structure, or differences in spatial structure between subgroups, and subject these genes to further analysis.
+We find our spatial structure score most effective as an unsupervised exploratory tool.
+That is, given spatial transcriptomics data on a large number of genes, we find that persistent homology effectively triages the data down to a smaller number of genes which, for example, display notable spatial structure, which can then be subjected to further analysis.

-Throughout, we compare \persist to a range of popular SVG identification methods - SpatialDE \cite{spatialde_paper}, SPARK-X \cite{sparkx_paper}, and Sepal \cite{sepal_paper}.
-These were chosen to represent the diverse range of methodologies employed by SVG identification methods.
-Comparison and benchmarking of spatial feature selection methods is complicated by a lack of ground truth, the diversity in the types of spatial patterns genes can exhibit, and the wide range of different methodologies used for SVG identification by existing methods.
-Therefore, our comparisons are restricted mainly to assessing the overlap in SVGs called by each method, with some manual inspection of those genes called differently.